silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/02_Relations.md

  - `from` Name of the has_one relationship pointing back at the object declaring many_many
  - `to` Name of the has_one relationship pointing to the object declaring belongs_many_many.

-Just like a any normal DataObject, you can apply a default sort which will be applied when accessing many many through relations.
+Just like in any normal DataObject, you can apply a default sort which will be applied when accessing many many through relations.

 Note: The `through` class must not also be the name of any field or relation on the parent